 The majority of the matter in the Universe can not be found inside galaxies.
-Instead, most of the mass of the Universe resides in the low-density, highly ionised region outside of galaxies known as the Intergalactic Medium (IGM).
-Approximately 80% of baryons in the present-day Universe are located in the IGM.
+Instead, most of the mass of the Universe (about 80% of present-day baryons) resides in the low-density, highly ionised region outside of galaxies known as the Intergalactic Medium (IGM).
 The fact that the IGM contains the vast majority of the mass of the Universe means it is a crucial component to study if we wish to have a complete understanding of the evolution of matter.

-The IGM is tightly linked to the evolution of stars and galaxies.
-The IGM provides the initial conditions from which a galaxy grows and is the reservoir of pristine gas which galaxies accrete to form new stars.
+Additionally, the IGM is tightly linked to the evolution of stars and galaxies.
+The IGM provides the initial conditions from which a galaxy grows, and is the reservoir of pristine gas which galaxies accrete to form new stars.
+There is also a significant amout of outflows from galaxies that heats the IGM and enriches it with metals.
 The intertwined nature of galaxy evolution and the IGM means it is impossible to disentangle them and study them individually.
 To understand one, we must understand the other.
 However, the IGM isn’t so easy to observe.
 The high-temperatures and low-densities make observations in the optical and UV extremely unfavourable.

 Image Credit: James Josephides / Swinburne University of Technology.